GLOSSARY OF TERMS

 1. A wire terminal on a LiPo battery that is used to monitor and diagnose the voltage of each cell.
 This is almost always a JST connector, and it’s what you plug a LiPo alarm into when the battery is in use.

-2. A barrel attachment using specially shaped bearings to impart spin on darts as they leave the barrel, increasing accuracy.
-Because it uses bearings instead of monofilament fishing line or 3D-printed grooves, a BCAR promises less drag on the dart than traditional SCARs and PCARs.
+2. A rifling attachment using specially shaped bearings or bushings to impart spin on darts as they leave the barrel, increasing accuracy.
+Because it uses moving parts instead of monofilament fishing line or 3D-printed grooves, a BCAR promises less drag on the dart than traditional rifling attachments.

 Boffer